Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 Since ill-intentioned Facebook users are constantly trying to devise new forms of toxic speech to make it past the Facebook censors, it’s necessary to continually train the AI models with newly captured content.
 And new subjects—such as the pandemic—spawn new types of harmful content that Facebook’s models must learn to detect.
 “We didn’t have anything about COVID in December of last year,” explains CTO Schroepfer.
 “If people start posting COVID misinformation, that may change day to day.
 Or people might adapt hate speech and use coded language or a terrible new meme.”

 Some of the training data comes from Facebook’s content moderators, who capture and label new kinds of toxic or misleading speech they’re seeing on the social network.
 The human reviewers can also use the AI tools to search and destroy known types of harmful content on the network.
-“Our expert human reviewers can say, ‘Ah, there’s a new coded language being used here—find me all the posts in the system that look a lot like this post we just found that clearly violates our standards, and get rid of them,'” Schroepfer says.
+“Our expert human reviewers can say, ‘Ah, there’s a new coded language being used here—find me all the posts in the system that look a lot like this post we just found that clearly violates our standards and get rid of them,'” Schroepfer says.
 “So you have this ability to augment our people with power tools.”

 Mike Schroepfer